Chris Elliott (food scientist): Career

-Awards and Honours
+Awards and honours

 He is a recipient of a Winston Churchill Fellowship and is an elected Fellow of the Royal Society of Chemistry and the Royal Society of Biology.
 In 2017 he was awarded the Royal Society of Chemistry Theophilus Redwood Prize, appointed an OBE in The Queen's 2017 Birthday Honours and was given an award for Outstanding Contribution to the Northern Ireland Food Industry by the Northern Ireland Food and Drink Association.
 He is a member of the Chinese Academy of Sciences.
 In 2015 he received an award from the BBC Food and Farming awards.
 In May 2020 he became a member of the Royal Irish Academy.
 In 2022 he was the guest on the BBC Radio 4 programme The Life Scientific.

 Personal life

-Elliott is married with children.
+Elliott is married with children and grandchildren.
 With friends, he founded the cross-community Antrim Rovers football club which now has teams for children, seniors, men and women.

 Publications

-Elliott is the author or co-author of over 300 scientific papers as well as official reports and reviews.
+Elliott is the author or co-author of over 600 scientific papers as well as official reports and reviews.